JoeWoodworker

 Chalk Temp 45°F 50° A negligible difference that doesn't affect the working properties in any significant way.

-Dried Color Light, medium brown & extra dark brown Medium brown only Better Bond is available in three tones.
+Dried Color Light, medium brown & extra dark brown Medium brown only X-Press vener glue is available in three tones.
 The medium is the ideal general purpose color.
-If you require a glue line that matches your veneer, the other colors will come in handy.
+The other colors will come in handy if your project requires a glue line that matches your veneer.

 Freeze/Thaw Stability Short term: Stable According to their website,